RagnarB83/ash-documentation/docs/mtd_tutorial.rst

 2. Defining the QM/MM metadynamics simulation

 Now we can define our QM/MM metadynamics simulation.

-We need to read in the full fragment and define which atoms should be in the QM-region.
+- First we read in the full fragment and define a list of which atoms should be in the QM-region.
-We also need to create an OpenMMTheory object and define the forcefield by pointing to a TIP3P XML forcefield file (found in the ASH database dir), the solute XML file and point to the PDB-file for topology, additionally we want the water model to be fully rigid so we specify rigidwater=True.
-Finally we need to define a QM/MM theory object that combines a QM-theory object and an MM-theory object.
+- Next we create an OpenMMTheory object and define the forcefield by pointing to the solute XML file and a compatible TIP3P XML forcefield file (found in the ASH database dir)þ
+- In the OpenMMTheory object definition we also need to point to a compatible PDB-file of the full system that defines the topology (this PDB-file should have been created by the solvation procedure).
+- Additionally we want the water model to be fully rigid so we specify rigidwater=True and we enable periodic boundary conditions by setting periodic=True.
+- Finally we need to define a QM/MM theory object that combines a QM-theory object and an MM-theory object.

-The metadynamics function call is otherwise the same, we just need to point to the QM/MM object instead of the QM-object.
-As the solute coordinates are in the beginning of the solvated-system file, the atom indices defining the CVs will be the same.
+The metadynamics function call is otherwise the same as before, we just need to point to the QM/MM object instead of the QM-object.
+As the solute coordinates are in the beginning of the solvated-system file, the atom indices defining the CVs should be the same.

 .. code-block:: python